mattdesl/bellwoods/README.md

 # bellwoods

-An art game by Matt DesLauriers, with the contribution of Mélissa Hernandez.

 https://bellwoods.xyz/

+Bellwoods is an art game for mobile & desktop that you can play in your browser.
+Navigate your kite through endless fields of color and sound, trying to discover new worlds.

+All the graphics and audio is procedurally generated to fit the game within 13 kilobytes, as the game was created for the JS13K Game Competition.

+Created by Matt DesLauriers, with the contribution of Mélissa Hernandez.

 ![thumbnail](./press/Thumb.png)